Teenager 'developed eating disorder after Harris assault'

 A teenage girl developed an eating disorder and abandoned her dream of becoming a theatre star after Rolf Harris abused her, a court has heard.

-She told Southwark Crown Court the incident had left her depressed, like she "didn't have a place in the world".
+She told Southwark Crown Court that the abuse left her feeling depressed, like she "didn't have a place in the world".

-He is accused of assaulting four girls in the UK between 1968 and 1986, when they were aged between seven or eight and 19.
+He is accused of assaulting a total of four girls in the UK between 1968 and 1986, when they were aged between seven or eight and 19.

 Three of the counts relate to Ms Lee.

-Ms Lee, now 43, said she was 15 when Mr Harris asked her to sit on his lap, before moving his hand up her leg and assaulting her.
+Ms Lee, now 43, said she was 15 when Mr Harris invited her to sit on his lap, before moving his hand up her leg and assaulting her.

-The musician, artist and TV presenter is said to have met the girl's youth theatre group at Heathrow Airport, later going with them for dinner at a pub.
+The musician, artist and TV presenter is said to have met the girl and her group at Heathrow Airport, later going with them for dinner at a pub.

-Ms Lee told the court that the incident left her "petrified" and that she "stopped eating" and would "throw up" during the group's six-week trip.
+Ms Lee told the court that the incident left her "petrified" and that she "stopped eating" and would "throw up" during the six-week theatre trip.

-She said she lost weight as a result and had continuing health problems.
+She said she lost weight as a result.

 "I became very depressed," she told the court of her return home from the trip.